Military Claims banner

 If your accident happened outside of work, your claim may be against another driver or a Highway Authority responsible for repairing the road, for example.
 Each case is different.

-A claim for compensation must normally be started within 3 years of the date of an accident that causes injury.
+A claim for armed forces injury compensation must normally be started within 3 years of the date of an accident that causes injury.
 There are exceptions, but it is important to seek advice as soon as possible.

-As well as accident claims, Wolferstans also has a specialist team that deals with deafness and other industrial disease arising out of service.
-Special rules apply in respect of time limits.
+As well as accident claims, Wolferstans also has a specialist team that deals with deafness and other industrial diseases arising out of service.
+Special rules may apply in respect of time limits.
 If you think this may be relevant to you, please enquire.

 Even if you think you may be out of time, you should call us to seek advice.
 The rules depend on the individual case.
 We will be able to advise you whether you are out of time and whether there may be some way forward despite this.